 Bacteria love warm, wet places, so the human mouth is the perfect breeding ground for them.

 There are between 700 to 1000 different types of bacteria that typically make themselves at home in your mouth.
 Although many of these are harmless, that’s still a lot of potentially harmful bacilli which are looking to set up camp and possibly harm your oral and overall health.

 Cavities and gum disease are both caused by the build-up of harmful bacteria in the mouth.
 Furthermore, dangerous conditions such as heart disease, stroke, and diabetes have been tied to inflammation that starts with the bacteria in the mouth.

 But, not all bacteria is bad!
 We need some of these bacteria (probiotics) to aid in digesting our food and to keep fungus in check.

 Fun Fact: Have you heard that a human’s mouth is actually dirtier than a dog’s mouth?
 Is that true or just an urban myth?
 Actually, both are pretty germ-filled places!
 But because bacteria are specific to each species, a kiss from you can do more harm to another person than a big, wet one from your dog.
 Your germs will feel right at home and move right in, while the majority of the doggie germs will be left out in the cold.

-How Dirty Is The Human Mouth?
+How Dirty is Human Saliva?

-- Staphylococcus epidermidis & Staphylococcus aureus – This one can often cause infection in those who have compromised immune function, but in general it is not a major problem causer
+- Staphylococcus epidermidis & Staphylococcus aureus – This one can often cause infection in those who have compromised immune function, but in general, it is not a major problem causer

 - Streptococcus – This is the devil that turns sugar into harmful acids, which dissolve your tooths enamel and cause tooth decay

 - Lactobacillus – The names of these just keep getting worse and harder to understand, and the truth is… they are as horrible as they sound.
-This one in particular transforms into lactic acid, which causes cavities and tooth decay
+This one, in particular, transforms into lactic acid, which causes cavities and tooth decay